 To allow voters the ability to verify that their vote was included in the voting results and was not tampered with between the time they voted and when the results were shared, use the "Vote Audit" report.
-This creates an election that is observable and transparent.
+This creates a vote that is observable and transparent.
 Voters can view this report as part of results sharing.
-The "Vote Audit" now lists a "Verification Code":
+The "Vote Audit" now lists a "Confirmation Code":

-Verification codes are provided to voters on the "Confirmation" screen when they submit their ballot.
+Confirmation codes are provided to voters on the "Confirmation" screen when they submit their ballot.
 We direct voters to note this information, and as an administrator, you can optionally send them a copy of the confirmation.
-If you are using notice types other than email, it is essential that you ask your voters to retain their verification code from the "Confirmation" screen, because the vote confirmation receipt is only available via email.
+If you are using notice types other than email, it is essential that you ask your voters to retain their confirmation code from the "Confirmation" screen, because the vote confirmation receipt is only available via email.

 Continue to the "Ballot" stage, and build your ballot as required.

 If you choose to use "Advanced Ballot Customization", do not remove the portion about the confirmation code if you want your vote to be independently observable and certifiable.
 If you choose to remove the portion about the confirmation code, the voters will not be able to see their confirmation code.

 If you want voters to receive the confirmation by email, choose email notices and select "Email a receipt to voters" to get their confirmation code emailed to them directly after they vote.